Why Hardwood Is a Type of Eco-Friendly Flooring

 The result?
 Changes in global weather patterns, which can impact entire ecosystems, plant kingdoms, and species.

 The general agreement is that we need trees in order to offset the harmful effects of carbon emissions.
-Eco-friendly consumers thus protest deforestation, the deliberate removal of forests.
+Eco-friendly consumers thus protest deforestation and the deliberate removal of forests.

 However, when an older tree dies, a few things can happen.
 It can slowly biodegrade over time.
 Some landowners may burn the dead trees on their properties.
 Others may go up in flames in a natural wildfire.